Knockcroghery: Galey Castle dances

 In the early 20th century, a wooden floor was installed in the boathouse at Galey Castle, approximately two metres above the level of the water below.
 Dances were held regularly in this boathouse, which were reputed to last "all day and all night", despite the prevailing laws at the time.
 In August 1932, while a dance was taking place, the aging floor began to give way.
 The dancefloor was prevented from falling completely into the water below by the presence of a cart underneath it.
 The dancers present were able to climb up to the door and make their escape.

 Music

 Peadar Kearney, writer of The Soldier's Song (Amhrán na bhFiann), also penned the song "Knockcroghery", when he was challenged to find a word to rhyme with the village's name.

 Sport

-Saint Dominic's GAA park is home to the local GAA club and is located on the Athlone side of the village.

-Knockcroghery was the home of Roscommon's All-Ireland Football Championship-winning captain Jimmy Murray (5 May 1917 – 23 January 2007).
-He captained Roscommon to their only two All-Ireland Senior Football title wins in 1943 and 1944.
-He was also captain in their 1946 final and replay against Kerry.
-On 1 December 2024, a statue of Murray was installed on the village green.
+The local GAA club, St Dominic's GAA, has its grounds on the Athlone side of the village.
+Notable players from the club include Roscommon's All-Ireland Football Championship-winning captain Jimmy Murray (1917–2007).
+He captained Roscommon to their only two All-Ireland senior football title wins in 1943 and 1944.
+A statue of Murray was installed on the village green in December 2024.